openaire/openaire-catalogue-docs/docs/download.md

 # Bulk downloads

 In order to facilitate users, different dumps are available.
-All are available under the Zenodo community called [OpenAIRE Research Graph](https://zenodo.org/communities/openaire-research-graph).
+All are available under the Zenodo community called [OpenAIRE Graph](https://zenodo.org/communities/openaire-research-graph).
 Here we provide detailed documentation about the full dump:

 * JSON dump: https://doi.org/10.5281/zenodo.3516917